 Having clear how it works serves us to understand what we need to do to transfer a WordPress site from one server to another.
 Basically, the operation boils down to three steps:

 - Reconfiguring WordPress to work with the new database

-Once these operations are done we can proceed to change the domain pointing or verify that the website is working by editing the local hosts file.
+Once these operations are done we can proceed to change the nameservers of domain or verify that the website is working by editing the local hosts file.

 So let’s see how to perform a manual WordPress transfer and what is meant by a manual transfer.
 Once we understand how to do it we’ll see that there are various systems, depending on the case it is convenient to use one rather than the other.

 Transfer WordPress site manually

 Our staff refers to a manual transfer in those cases where we need to manually move the files and database from another provider to SupportHost.